-This online game in Spanish, Un día en el circo, is from a set of activities called Diverland.
+This Spanish online game, Un día en el circo, is from a set of activities called Diverland.
 The activities are part of Proyecto Ludos, online educational resources sponsored by the Spanish government.

-The game has seven different activities to practice positional words.
+The Spanish online game has seven different activities to practice positional words.
 The activities use the words in these pairs:

 encima-abajo (on top of-under)